Assured Shorthold Tenancy Agreement 2022

 - It’s a holiday let

-- The names of everyone involved in the agreement
+- The names of the tenants

 - How much the rent will be